destin-v/vs_codex/README.md

 * [Remote Explorer](https://marketplace.visualstudio.com/items?itemName=ms-vscode.remote-explorer)
 * [Test Explorer UI](https://marketplace.visualstudio.com/items?itemName=hbenl.vscode-test-explorer)

+# Tabs
+In general you should never need to have tabs.
+Vscode provides an ordered list of all files and windows you have opened sorted alphabetically.
+This is a much better way of accessing files.

+* **Cmd-P** # shows all tabs
+* Settings › Workbench › Editor: Show Tabs [OFF]

 # TestExplorer UI
 To have TestExplorer UI properly detect your tests by pressing **Shift-Cmd-P** and selecting: